The tricky friend. The tyrant of any wardrobe. The one that fluffs and pills, stretches out of shape and self-destructs in the first wash.

 (sounds more like a Space X launch site than a wool)

-Developed by Filatura di Tollegno (between Turin and Milan) this merino wool is made of fibers 5 to 10 times finer than ordinary wool, which gives it its remarkable softness and breathability.
+Developed by Filatura di Tollegno (between Turin and Milan) this merino wool is made of fibres 5 to 10 times finer than ordinary wool, which gives it its remarkable softness and breathability.

 And the game winner?
 This stuff doesn’t ever shrink in the wash.
 At all.
 What?
 Is that even possible?
 Our reaction was the same and the answer’s yes.